What is the Title IV code?

 When do I have to repay my loan?

 Repayment begins six months after the student has ceased to be enrolled at least half time.
 If a student stays enrolled at least half time until graduation then repayment begins six months after graduation.
 The student will receive Direct Loan Exit Counseling material from Lee University and will receive repayment information from the Department of Education.
 See the Lee University catalog for more information on repayment.

 For more information, you can view this informational video-Repayment: What to Expect.

 If I am withdrawing from all of my classes what should I do?

-The first step is going to the Office of Student Life.
+The first step is going to the Office of Administration.
 The second step is to go to the Financial Aid Office.
 Students are required to complete a withdrawal form and complete Direct Loan Exit Counseling on-line (if you borrowed Federal Direct Loans while attending Lee).

 How can a student get Voc.
 Rehab money?

 The student should apply at the Vocational Rehabilitation office in the city or county where they are from.
 Each state has different guidelines to determine which students are eligible, what benefits that they are entitled to, and if these benefits (money) can be transferred out of state.
 See the Lee University catalog for more information.